-Navratri 2019 Special Song Of The Day – Dholi Taro Is A Must Play For Dandiya Nights
+Navratri 2019 Special Song Of The Day – Dholi Taro Is A Must-Play For Dandiya Nights

 Continuing the tradition of celebrating each day of Navratri with a Bollywood song, our today's pick is one of the iconic songs of the Hindi film industry.
 A song which took Bollywood by storm and featured one of the best looking on-screen pairs - Salman Khan and Aishwarya Rai (Bachchan).
 Did you guess already?
 Well, it's none other than 'Dholi Taro Dhol Baaje' from Sanjay Leela Bhansali's evergreen film, Hum Dil De Chuke Sanam.